s-bear/verilog-basics/README.md

 ## TO DO

 - [ ] test_debounce.v
-- [ ] hardware testing of uart.v -- had some issues with iCE40 at 5 MHz, 19200 baud before adding resynchronization code.
-Is it fixed?
 - [ ] is ram_dp_ice40.v necessary??
 Does it do anything the synthesis tools don't do automatically?
 - [ ] report on hardware testing, synthesis info, etc?
 - [ ] spi_slave.v: figure out how SyncStages changes timing requirements
 - [ ] Would it make sense to have a tristate io buffer with vendor implementations?
+- [ ] How would exp_golomb be used with SPI/UART?
+Need to work on interface.